Why you should listen

 As a teenager, British-born Maajid Nawaz was recruited to the global Islamist party Hizb ut-Tahrir, whose goal, broadly put, is to unite all Muslim countries into one caliphate ruled by Islamic law.
 He spent more than a decade there, rising into its leadership, until he was sentenced to four years in an Egyptian prison for belonging to the group.
 But he left prison feeling that Hizb ut-Tahrir was hijacking Islam for political purposes and that its aims were dangerously similar to the aims of fascism.
 While remaining a Muslim, he was no longer an Islamist.

 His goal now is to help Muslims in the West engage in their current political frameworks, while encouraging non-Western Muslims to work for a democratic culture that values peace and women’s rights.
-To that end, in 2009, he founded Khudi, a counter-extremism social movement working to promote a democratic culture in Pakistan.
-In the UK, the think tank he co-founded, Quilliam, engages in “counter-Islamist thought-generating” -- looking for new narratives of citizenship, identity and belonging in a globalized world.
+In the UK, he co-founded Quilliam, a think-tank that engages in “counter-Islamist thought-generating” -- looking for new narratives of citizenship, identity and belonging in a globalized world.

 He says: "I can now say that the more I learnt about Islam, the more tolerant I became."